 Just like the AeroPress, you can do some tweaking to your brews such as your coffee grind size and overall steep time.
 The one downside I find with the French Press is that you often will get some coffee grinds (sludge) inside of your cup that has slipped through the fine mesh plunger – you don’t get this when using the AeroPress.

-The French Press comes in many different colors, designs, and shapes – you can find some of my personal favorite best French presses in this article.
+The French Press comes in many different colors, designs, and shapes – take a look at some of my handpicked best French Press coffee makers.

 This is my daily coffee brewer at the moment after I transitioned over from using the French Press.

 The great thing about the Hario V60 is that you can take your time with an elegant pour-over or if you need coffee fast you can speed up the process by adjusting your grind size and the speed of your pour – but you’ll undoubtedly lose some of the quality.
 However, that being said the Hario V60 is very forgiving, unlike some other pour over coffee makers.

 The Hario V60 might look daunting when you first set your eyes on it, but trust me it’s a piece of cake to use.
 Simply grind your coffee (I use 30g), place in a paper filter, and slowly pour over your boiling water.
 If you have enough time, you can bloom the coffee, but if you are in a rush, you can get away without doing this.